IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

 ```
 -- -DwriteVcd=1
 ```
-VCD file is stored into test_run_dir subfolder.
+VCD file is stored in test_run_dir subfolder.

 ### YOUR_TEST_CODES.scala for iotesters
 This file is needed to test your code on **iotesters** (**not tester2**).
 Set the test file name with ProjectNameMain.scala (replace "ProjectName" with your project's name).
-The file has to have bellow code at least;
+The file has to have below code at least;
 ```
 import chisel3._